Pair of handcuffed hands breaking the chain link keeping them restrained. Next to this is the National HIV Is Not A Crime Day Badge

-There is a lot to be concerned about in living with HIV.
-Every day another headline details another issue people need to advocate behind or mobilize around.
-It’s the culture and history of HIV to hold people accountable to the declaration: "Nothing About Us, Without Us" and make sure we fight for our quality of life to be prioritized.
+Living with HIV brings many concerns.
+Daily headlines detail issues we must advocate for or mobilize around.
+HIV culture and history hold people accountable to the declaration: "Nothing About Us, Without Us."
+We must ensure we fight for our quality of life to be prioritized.

 How it started

-I came into HIV policy advocacy in 2015.
-This is the year of my awakening with respect to the quote, "You care about HIV criminalization; you just don’t know it yet."
-That resonated strongly with me when I saw this image on a slide deck presentation from the Sero Project.
+I started HIV policy advocacy in 2015.
+That year marked my awakening regarding the quote, "You care about HIV criminalization; you just don’t know it yet."
+The quote resonated strongly when I saw it on a Sero Project slide deck.

-It was posted under an image of Kerry Thomas, a man living with HIV in Idaho that was virally suppressed, used a condom, and didn’t transmit HIV to his partners but was charged with criminal HIV exposure in 1991 and again in 1996.
-Having been diagnosed in 2003, this was the first I was hearing about the laws, and how they were being enforced blew my mind.
+The text appeared under an image of Kerry Thomas.
+Kerry, a man living with HIV in Idaho, was virally suppressed.
+He used a condom and didn’t transmit HIV.
+Yet, the state charged him with criminal HIV exposure in 1991 and 1996.
+I was diagnosed in 2003, but this was the first I heard about these laws.
+How they were enforced blew my mind.

-I was invited to attend the 2nd HIV Is Not A Crime Training Academy in Huntsville, AL, in 2016.
-It was at this conference I decided to submit my very first abstract and co-present with an outstanding advocate Olivia G. Ford.
+Organizers invited me to the 2nd HIV Is Not A Crime Training Academy in Huntsville, AL, in 2016.
+At this conference, I decided to submit my very first abstract.
+I co-presented with an outstanding advocate, Olivia G. Ford.

-The presentation was an interactive training that challenged participants to "agree" or "disagree" with a set of statements that were read to them.
-These statements are structured to get individuals to understand why they believe what they believe and to own that belief.
+The presentation featured interactive training.
+We challenged participants to "agree" or "disagree" with read statements.
+These statements helped individuals understand why they believe what they believe.
+They also helped people own those beliefs.

 Learning about HIV criminalization

-What happened the first time I did this exercise was there were PLHIV in that room that thought the laws were fine when they walked in the room, and when they left, they had a better understanding of the nuances of how criminalization legislation is structured and that people impacted by the legislation need to be the voices that inform how the laws change.
+During the first exercise, some PLHIV in the room thought the laws were fine when they walked in.
+By the time they left, they understood the nuances better.
+They saw how criminalization legislation is structured.
+They also realized that people impacted by the legislation need to be the voices that inform legal changes.

 Bringing awareness to HIV criminalization history

-I left that conference committed to wanting to bring more awareness to the discussion.
-I recognized that there was a healing component that needed to take place, and I saw that language used in most communities needed to be adjusted for all to feel connected to leaning into the movement for change.
+I left that conference committed to bringing more awareness to the discussion.
+I recognized a need for healing.
+I also saw that language used in most communities needed adjustment.
+This allows all to feel connected to the movement for change.

-I joined advocates in my state in forming the FL HIV Justice Coalition to focus on our state legislation and build strategy, and from there began to work closely with The Sero Project in various other programs to help educate and support communities of PLHIV.
-I came on full-time as the Southern Engagement Coordinator, and it was then that I wanted to revisit what resistance in the community looked like, so I fine-tuned the presentation I offered and began offering it more in the community.
+I joined advocates in forming the FL HIV Justice Coalition to focus on our state legislation and build strategy.
+From there, I began working closely with The Sero Project to help educate and support communities of PLHIV.
+Later, I came on full-time as the Southern Engagement Coordinator.
+I wanted to revisit what resistance in the community looked like.
+So, I fine-tuned my presentation and began offering it more in the community.

 Joining forces

-When I heard President Joe Biden include HIV Criminalization as an issue in his 2021 World AIDS Day speech, I knew the moment was here to structure an awareness day.
-Sero had joined in collaboration with the Health Not Prisons Collective funded by Gilead Sciences in partnership with The Elizabeth Taylor AIDS Foundation.
+President Joe Biden included HIV Criminalizationas an issue in his 2021 World AIDS Day speech.
+Hearing this, I knew the moment had arrived to structure an awareness day.
+Sero collaborated with the Health Not Prisons Collective, funded by Gilead Sciences in partnership with The Elizabeth Taylor AIDS Foundation.

-Realizing their HIV Is Not A Crime campaign and Sero’s campaign carried messaging to an expanded community, I made a proposal that we joined in launching HIV Is Not A Crime Awareness Day.
-The date was not chosen at random as it serves a legacy purpose and a deeper community representation purpose.
-Elizabeth Taylor’s birthday is February 27th, and it felt right in our partnership to honor her legacy in a way that highlighted how her work has helped many communities.
+I realized their campaign carried messaging to an expanded community.
+So, I proposed that we join in launching HIV Is Not A Crime Awareness Day.
+We did not choose the date at random.
+It serves a legacy purpose and a deeper community representation purpose.
+Elizabeth Taylor’s birthday falls on February 27th.
+It felt right to honor her legacy by highlighting how her work has helped many communities.

 Significance of February 28th

-The actual date of February 28 is significant in that it sits at the end of National Black History Month, which houses National Black HIV/AIDS Awareness Day and bridges to National Women’s History Month and National Women & Girls HIV/AIDS Awareness Day.
+February 28 holds significance.
+It sits at the end of National Black History Month, which houses National Black HIV/AIDS Awareness Day.
+It also bridges to National Women’s History Month and National Women & Girls HIV/AIDS Awareness Day.

-Black Americans make up 13 percent of the U.S. population, 40 percent of PLHIV, and 33 percent of people incarcerated in jails and prisons.
-HIV criminalization laws put women disproportionately at an increased rate of intimate partner violence in the role of dating, disclosure, and coercion to stay in unhealthy and violent relationships.1-2
+Black Americans make up 13 percent of the U.S. population but account for 40 percent of PLHIV.
+They also represent 33 percent of people incarcerated in jails and prisons.
+HIV criminalization laws disproportionately affect women.
+These laws increase rates of intimate partner violence regarding dating, disclosure, and coercion to stay in unhealthy relationships.1-2

 Holding space for marginalized communities

-HIV Is Not a Crime Awareness Day is positioned in those months that hold space for some of the marginalized communities impacted by the outdated and unjust laws, but also know that the same communities most susceptible to acquiring HIV are the same populations that are most likely to be impacted by HIV criminalization.
+We positioned HIV Is Not a Crime Awareness Day in months that hold space for marginalized communities impacted by outdated, unjust laws.
+The communities most susceptible to acquiring HIV are the same populations most likely impacted by HIV criminalization.

-Black, Indigenous, and other people of color, especially those who are also women, gay and bisexual men, people of trans experience, people who use drugs, sex workers, and immigrants are all vulnerable to the over-policing of their bodies and these laws exist in approximately 30 states of our nation.
-Even in states where there are no specific laws, other enforcement can be applied for PLHIV.1-2
+Black, Indigenous, and other people of color remain vulnerable to the over-policing of their bodies.
+This also applies to women, gay and bisexual men, people of trans experience, people who use drugs, sex workers, and immigrants.
+These laws exist in approximately 30 states.
+Even in states without specific laws, authorities can apply other enforcement for PLHIV.1-2

 Do you have personal experiences that could help someone else?
 Head over to our forums to share!